 Summary

-Proteins are composed of amino acids, some of which your body can synthesize and others not.
-The nine you need yet cannot synthesize, and thus need to ingest, are called essential amino acids (EAAs).
-Among those, branched-chain amino acids (BCAAs) are crucial to your muscles,[1] with leucine being especially anabolic.
+Proteins are composed of amino acids, some of which the body can synthesize and others it cannot.
+The 9 amino acids that are needed but cannot be synthesized and thus need to be ingested are called essential amino acids (EAAs).
+Among those, branched-chain amino acids (BCAAs) are crucial for muscles,[1] and leucine is especially anabolic.

 Leucine (BCCA)